TZstatsADS/ads-fall2023-project1-spardhax/doc/README.md

-# ADS Project 1: What made you happy today?
+# Project 1: Unraveling the Stories Behind Women's Smiles
 ### Doc folder

 The doc directory contains the report or presentation files.
 It can have subfolders.